ChrisPoche/Classroom/README.md

 This is a simple classroom application.
 For the time being, students are hard coded in using an attached txt file with JSON formatted data.

 ## Planned features:
+- Large clock in class details section
 - Expand to have multiple classrooms, with searchable dashboard
-- Double click student to change attendance status
+- ~~Take Attendance Mode: Double click student to change attendance status~~
+- ~~Quick Attendance Mode: All students are marked present, can be selected / deselected with single click~~
 - Click on student's chiclet to see more options (profile, grades, attendance, etc.)
 - Enable touch screen compatability
 - Improve fluidity of drag and drop funcitonality without third-party library